1981 Memorial Cup: Kitchener Rangers

 The Kitchener Rangers represented the Ontario Hockey League at the 1981 Memorial Cup.
 Despite finishing the 1980-81 season with a mediocre 34-33-1 record and earning 69 points, the Rangers were the top club in the Emms Division.
 The Rangers offense produced 321 goals, ranking the team in a tie for seventh in the twelve team league.
 Defensively, the Rangers allowed 320 goals, ranking them fifth in the league.
 In the Emms Division semi-finals, Kitchener defeated the Niagara Falls Flyers four games to two, with one game ending in a tie.
 In the Emms Division finals, the Rangers easily beat the Windsor Spitfires four games to zero, and having a game end in a draw.
 In the OHL finals against the top ranked Sault Ste.
-Marie Greyhounds, Kitchener stunned the Greyhounds with a four games to one, and a game ending in a tie, series victory to clinch the J. Ross Robertson Cup and earn a berth into the 1981 Memorial Cup.
+Marie Greyhounds, Kitchener stunned the Greyhounds winning three games to one, with three games ending in a tie.
+The series victory clinched the J. Ross Robertson Cup and earned a berth into the 1981 Memorial Cup.

 The Rangers offense was led by sixteen year old rookie Brian Bellows, who scored 47 goals and 116 points in 66 games.
 Bellows led the Rangers in post-season goals with 14, and added 13 assists for 27 points in 16 games.
 Jeff Larmer had a breakout season, as he led the Rangers with 54 goals, and finished second in team scoring with 108 points in 68 games.
 Grant Martin finished the season with 41 goals and 98 points.
 In the post-season, Martin scored a team high 29 points in 18 games.
 Joe McDonell led the Rangers defense with 15 goals and 65 points in 66 games.
 In goal, Wendell Young was the Rangers starter, as he earned a record of 19-15-0 with a 4.44 GAA in 42 games.

 The 1981 Memorial Cup was the Rangers first appearance at the tournament in club history.
 A previous Kitchener-based team, the Kitchener Colts, lost in the final round of the 1923 Memorial Cup.